yype/crcollider/readme.md

 ## CRCollider

-*CRCollider* allows you to arbitrarily fake a file's CRC value.
+*CRCollider* allows you to arbitrarily craft a file's CRC value.

-For example, the following bitmap image has both its CRC32 and CRC64 value(calculated by 7-Zip) equal to zero, you can fake files like this on your own.
+For example, the following bitmap image has both its CRC32 and CRC64 value(calculated by 7-Zip) equal to zero, you can craft files like this using *CRCollider* on your own.

 ![img](./example/example_faked_0.bmp)